-193. One automobile manufacturer requested specification of accuracy requirements for the following measurement instruments used in the ESC test procedures: (1) yaw rate sensor; (2) steering machine, and (3) lateral acceleration sensor.
+191 183.
+One automobile manufacturer requested sSpecification of accuracy requirements for the following measurement instruments used in the ESC test procedures was also considered, for: (1) the yaw rate sensor; (2) the steering machine, and (3) the lateral acceleration sensor.
 However, it was decided that it is not necessary to include sensor specifications as part of the regulatory text of the gtr.
-Instead, Contracting Parties may wish to include these sensor specifications in related Laboratory Test Procedures in order to provide detailed instructions to personnel conducting testing (e.g., test equipment to be used, limitations on equipment output variability).
+Instead, Contracting Parties may wish to include these sensor specifications in related Laboratory Test Procedures in order to provide detailed instructions to personnel conducting testing (e.g., test equipment to be used, limitations

+Findings, and Appendices," The University of Michigan Transportation Research Institute Report UMTRI-83-53-1, on equipment output variability).
 Typical sensor specifications of the instrumentation used in research and testing are as follows: